Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Itemizers/Pather/Readme.md

                                 #debug
                                 '''
-                                print('_KeyVariable has no PathingPrefixStr so set direclty')
+                                print('_KeyVariable has no PathPrefixStr so set direclty')
                                 print(_KeyVariable)
                                 print('')